An earlier version of this article incorrectly stated number of Black-identified therapists at the counseling center. It has been corrected.

 Conversations surrounding the mental health of college students, especially Black students, are becoming more prevalent on different social media platforms.
 You would think that a college campus would have an abundance of resources for its students regarding such a serious matter, but it doesn’t.
 I guess it should be a given at a PWI that it would care more about its white student population.

-Even still, I think that it is absolutely ridiculous to only have two Black therapists on campus.
-Two Black therapists for almost 2500 students to see if they want to talk to someone.
+Even still, I think that it is absolutely ridiculous to only have four Black therapists on campus.
+Four Black therapists for almost 2500 students to see if they want to talk to someone.
 Do they not realize that Black students want to be able to talk to people that look like them and have shared experiences?
 That we do not want to settle for the white therapist who does not understand Black issues?
 NC State needs to hire more Black therapists and treat them way better so that its students have more options.

 Another resource that NC State has for students suffering with mental health issues is the CARES program.
 Faculty, staff and students can submit a report on a student’s behalf, even if they don’t know the student well.
 If the CARES report is flagged as high priority or high risk, there is a possibility that the student could have campus police show up at their door.